Blocks and Vortices in the 3d ADHM Quiver Gauge Theory: Examples

-A careful consideration of this argument is found in \cite{Dorey:2019kaf}.
+A more careful discussion of this argument can be found in \cite{Dorey:2019kaf}.
 Nakajima \cite{nakajima2012handsaw} derives a generating function for these Poincar\'e polynomials and thus the vortex sum can be computed explicitly in this limit:

 The right hand side is a $t$-graded Verma denominator for $\mathfrak{sl}_N$.
 This is the $T[SU(N)]$ analogue of the result discussed in section \ref{sec:vpfn}.